 5 November-17 December 2016 – & extended to 21 January 2017

 Tara Books and Gond artists from India

-It showed a variety of ways in which woods, forests and trees inspire images and stories, and equally can provide a precise and versatile creative medium.
-It included work by artists who made atmospheric painted and photographic images in forests, as well as those who carve out of the wood, sculpting, modelling, shaping and turning timber into artefacts.
+It showed a variety of ways in which woods, forests and trees inspire images and stories.
+Equally wood can provide a precise and versatile creative medium.
+The exhibition included work by artists who made atmospheric painted and photographic images.
+Others carved out of the wood, sculpting, modelling, shaping and turning timber into artefacts.

 This exhibition and the events associated with it led directly to the Borough Council writing a new Tree Strategy.
 The gallery’s work with trees and forests as a subject continues, with a campaign for street trees for King’s Lynn.
 We are working together with the Borough Council of King’s Lynn and West Norfolk and King’s Lynn Civic Society.
 Involvement continues with many of the artists, as associates of the gallery and its concern with environment.
+Trees and Environment

 Table furniture by Par Avion and Dominic Ash